data-gymnasia/courses/content/data-science-utilities/content.md

 ---
 > id: glob-exercise-solution

-*Solution*.
-The first and third options match.
+*Solution.* The first and third options match.
 The second one doesn't because the pattern specifies that the first character must be uppercase or lowercase `{sh} a`.

 ---
 > id: git